kata-containers/kata-containers/Developer-Guide.md

 ## Run a Kubernetes pod with Kata Containers

-After you update your kubelet service based on the CRI implementation you are using, reload and restart kubelet.
+After you update your Kubelet service based on the CRI implementation you are using, reload and restart Kubelet.
 Then, start your cluster:
 ```bash
 $ sudo systemctl daemon-reload
 $ sudo systemctl restart kubelet